secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

     *   In Thailand: Partners may also choose to transact with Get On Technology, who can be contacted at: https://www.got.co.th/contact
 *   In AMER: All Partners transact directly with GitLab; however, this may change in the future as we evaluate our distribution strategy

+GitLab sellers can also refer to the [partner billing section](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#how-to-find-partner-billing-records-in-sfdc-and-use-for-quoting) of this handbook for a link to our distributor billing records and guidance on how these records are used in the quoting process.

 **For US PubSec:**
 *   Partners transact with Carahsoft via gitlab@carahsoft.com

-#### Distributor Quote Requests, Orders and Rules of Engagement
+#### Rules of Engagement for Distributor Quotes and Orders
 Distributors work directly with GitLab Sellers on the quoting and ordering process.
-GitLab Sellers can leverage the partner quoting resources and [Selling with Partners - GitLab Sales FAQ](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/sales-faq/) to aid in the quote and order process.
+GitLab Sellers can leverage the [partner quoting resources](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#partner-quoting-overview-and-resources), [distributor contact information](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#distributor-requirements-and-coverage-by-geo-and-market), and [Selling with Partners - GitLab Sales FAQ](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/sales-faq/) to aid in the quote and order process.

 If a reseller requests a quote directly from a distributor via the aliases above, any non-PubSec distributors may contact partnersupport@gitlab.com to request an official quote.
 Partner Support will forward the request to the GitLab Sales Rep that owns the customer account/opportunity for Sales to work the opportunity with the distributor, including creating and providing the quote.

-If a GitLab Sales Rep is working directly with a reseller and needs to quote that reseller via a distributor (e.g., they are an Open partner), Sales can leverage the above resources to create the quote and send to distribution.
+If a GitLab Sales Rep is working directly with a reseller and needs to quote that reseller via a distributor (e.g., they are an Open partner), Sales can leverage the resources above to create the quote and send to distribution.

 **Important to note for GitLab Sellers:**
 - Our pricing on a two-tier distribution deal is between GitLab and Distributor only.
 We should **never** include the reseller or customer when sending a distribution quote or discussing distributor pricing.